vikkumra/vikkumra/projects/home-network-audit/README.md

 # Home Network Reconnaissance Lab

 ## Overview
-As part of building foundational cybersecurity skills ahead of applying for apprenticeships, I set up a Kali Linux virtual machine and used it to practise core network reconnaissance techniques — first in an isolated lab network, then against my own home network (with full authorisation, as the network owner).
+I set up a Kali Linux virtual machine and used it to practise core network reconnaissance techniques — first in an isolated lab network, then against my own home network (with full authorisation, as the network owner).

 ## Environment
 - **Hypervisor:** VMware Fusion Pro (Apple Silicon)